 However, things can be different if you keep it covered.
 It’s better if the cover is made of water-resistant material.
 Make sure the cover is strong enough so as not to get carried away by the strong winds.

 If you get caught in a natural disaster while driving, it’s better to get off the road.
 That’s because chances of accidents go up manifold with a drop in visibility.
-Therefore, in such a situation, it’s vital to get off the driving seat and take your vehicle to the nearest safe location.
+Therefore, it’s vital to get off the driving seat and take your vehicle to the nearest safe location in such a situation.